zmkfirmware/zmk/docs/docs/features/soft-off.md

 - The `compatible` property for the node must be `zmk,gpio-key-wakeup-trigger`.
 - The `trigger` property is a phandle to the GPIO key defined earlier.
 - The `wakeup-source` property signals to Zephyr this device should not be suspended during the shutdown procedure.
-- An optional `output-gpios` property contains a list of GPIO pins (including the appropriate flags) to set active before going into power off, if needed to ensure the GPIO pin will trigger properly to wake the keyboard.
+- An optional `extra-gpios` property contains a list of GPIO pins (including the appropriate flags) to set active before going into power off, if needed to ensure the GPIO pin will trigger properly to wake the keyboard.
 This is only needed for matrix integrated combos.
 For those keyboards, the list should include the matrix output needs needed so the combo hardware is properly "driven" when the keyboard is off.

 Once that is declared, we will list it in an additional configuration section so that the ZMK soft off process knows it needs to enable this device as part of the soft off processing: